FlameNV/JS-task-altexsoft/README.md

-# JS-task-altexsoft
+# JS task for AltexSoft Lab

-JS task for AltexSoft Lab
+Task was completed by: Nikita Vyzhol